+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-• Key Companies Profiled: Jacobs Engineering Group Inc., Fluor Corporation, AECOM, Bechtel Corporation, SNC-Lavalin Group Inc., Tetra Tech, Inc., Orano SA, Westinghouse Electric Company LLC, Babcock International Group PLC, and Doosan Enerbility Co., Ltd., demonstrating the market’s investment in technical advancement and competitive positioning.
+• Leading Companies Profiled: Key industry participants—including Jacobs Engineering Group Inc., Fluor Corporation, AECOM, Bechtel Corporation, SNC-Lavalin Group Inc., Tetra Tech, Inc., Orano SA, Westinghouse Electric Company LLC, Babcock International Group PLC, and Doosan Enerbility Co., Ltd.—offer comprehensive, regulatory-aligned services across all stages of the decommissioning value chain.

 Methodology & Data Sources